 Also, MMTCs cannot sell more than a 70-day supply of marijuana in all forms at one time.
 Cardholders are allowed to possess a maximum of four ounces of smokable cannabis at one time.
 The MMJ law does not permit cannabis cultivation, so you have no option but to visit an MMTC.

 Dispensaries in Florida are not the same as those in locations such as Colorado.
 You will not see the product in glass jars for inspection.
-Instead, the cannabis is packed tightly in containers, and you are not able to see the standard of the produce.
-Also, it is sold by strain and weight, so patients don’t have the option of browsing through jars to see the best-looking weed.
+Instead, the cannabis is packed tightly in containers, meaning you can’t see the standard of the product.
+Also, it is sold by strain and weight, so patients don’t have the option of browsing through jars to see the best-looking cannabis.

 Dispensaries are dotted around the state, but you may still face a lengthy drive depending on where you live.
 The law also entitles MMJ patients to purchase ‘delivery devices’ for their smokable marijuana.
 This means you can buy bongs and pipes in MMTCs.

 Aside from smokable flower, you can purchase extracts, oils, and tinctures.
 The state government eventually released guidelines regarding edibles in Florida.
-Now, MMTCs can only sell edibles with a maximum of 10mg of THC per serving, and 200mg in total.
+MMTCs can only sell edibles with a maximum of 10mg of THC per serving and 200mg in total.
 Patients under the age of 21 can’t purchase edibles with a THC of over 10%.
 Also, you can’t purchase edibles until your MMJ doctor specifically adds them to your recommendation.

 Where Can I Purchase MMJ in Florida?